zachchong/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email organisation of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower c/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing categories.

-### Locating persons by name: `find`
+### Locating persons by name, organisation, role, or categories: `find`

 Finds persons whose name, organisation, role or categories contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`

+The `find` command searches through multiple attributes of each person in your contact list:

+Name — Matches the person’s full name. e.g. `find John` returns all persons whose name contains the full word “John”.

+Organisation — Matches the organisation field. e.g. `find NUS` returns all persons whose organisation is “NUS”.

+Role — Matches the role field. e.g. `find Engineer` returns all persons whose role contains “Engineer”.

+Categories — Matches any category tags assigned to the person. e.g. `find friends` returns all persons tagged under “friends”.

+A person will appear in the results if any of the given keywords match any of the above fields.

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Only the name, organisation, role and categories are searched.
+Other fields such as phone, email, or address are not included.
 * Only full words will be matched e.g. `Han` will not match `Hans`
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`